 9.4T MR Scanner

 The 9.4T 80 cm MR scanner at the Center for MR Research is a custom built, state of the art system for MR imaging.
 With a bore size of 80 cm and equipped with a head gradient set, the 9.4T scanner is primarily used for human brain imaging.
-The ultra-high static magnetic field increases the sensitivity of the MR signal and enables the completion of experiments that are otherwise limited by poor signal-to-noise ratio (SNR) when performed within acceptable imaging times for human subjects.
+The ultra-high static magnetic field increases the sensitivity of the MR signal and enables the completion of experiments (1H, 23Na, 31P, 17O, 39K) that are no practical at 3T when performed within acceptable imaging times for human subjects.

 3T and 1.5T MR Scanners